 Small team is a basic structural unit of most corporations.
 Each team needs a leader, someone who sets the directions, motivates people to work hard, monitors their performance in job, and solves problems and conflicts as they arise on a daily basis.
 Can it be you?

 We will look at some questions the interviewers use to test your ability to lead a team.
 Bear in mind that personal and behavioral questions will be the same in each team leader interview.
 Regardless of whether you lead a group of construction workers, flight attendants, waitresses, call center operators, or assembly line workers, you’ll have the same duties as a leader.
-Logically the questions are always similar.
+Logically the scenario-based questions are always similar.
 What will differ from one interview to another, however, are the technical questions.
 Leaders of modern teams often participate in the daily work.
 A lead receptionist still attends the front desk, and a leader on a building site has to know something about construction work…

 In this article, however, we will focus on the non-technical questions–questions that test your team leading skills.
 To see technical questions for various positions, please navigate to interview questions by job title section.
 Okay, let’s look at the questions!